Skip to main content

 Byrd, assistant professor of linguistics in the College of Arts and Sciences, and his students have drawn national attention for their groundbreaking work to reconstruct and understand prehistoric languages.

 Byrd has devoted much of his research time translating the language known as Proto-Indo-European (PIE).
 The language is thought to have been first used over 7,000 years ago, with some suspecting it was spoken even earlier.
-Byrd’s work
+Byrd’s work focuses on the sounds and structure of the PIE

 by Benjamin Kandt, photo by Kiran Lannagadda